Navaratri: Telangana and Andhra Pradesh

 Bathukamma celebrations will be started with the Mahalaya Amavasya (Pitru Amavasya), a day before Navaratri starts.
-The main deity of worship is goddess Gowri, a form of goddess Durga, who is symbolized with a idol made from turmeric powder and is placed on a floral arrangement called bathukamma.
+The main deity of worship is goddess Gowri, a form of goddess Durga, who is symbolized with an idol made from turmeric powder and is placed on a floral arrangement called bathukamma.
 The festival will go for nine nights with women whirling around the bathukamma clapping their hands or sticks along with the recitation of the Ramayana, stories of Shiva, Gowri, Ganga, and common day-to-day life of women in the form of rhythmic songs.
 Every night, bathukamma is immersed in nearby water resources and a new bathukamma is made next day.
 This nine nights festival ends with Durgashtami, when Durga is believed to be worshiped in the form of Maha Gowri.

-Like elsewhere in India, Ayudha Puja is observed by Telangana Hindus where weapons are maintained, decorated, and worshiped.
+Like elsewhere in India, Ayudha Puja is observed by Telugu Hindus where weapons are maintained, decorated, and worshiped.
 Tradesmen and farmers similarly clean up, decorate, and worship their own equipment of the trade.
 On the 10th day, Dussehra (Vijayadashami), grand feasts are arranged with family members and friends.